Prime Risk

 Prime Risk is a 1985 thriller film directed by Michael Farkas and starring Lee Montgomery and Toni Hudson.

 Plot summary

 A female engineer, with the assistance of her pilot-wannabe male friend, discovers a way to rip off automated teller machines, but in doing so stumbles upon a plot to destroy the U.S. monetary system.

 Cast

+Reception and impact

+In a 2017 interview, Hudson commented that she only briefly gave a thought about the film's correlation to the Great Recession.